Russian battleship Retvizan: Japanese service

 Retvizan was raised by the Japanese on 22 September 1905 and renamed Hizen, after Hizen Province, two days later.
 The ship departed Port Arthur on 19 November and arrived at Sasebo on 27 November where her repairs lasted until November 1908.
 Her fighting tops were removed, her light weapons were replaced by Japanese ones, and her boilers were replaced by Miyabara boilers.
 The barrels and breeches of her main guns were replaced by Japanese-built examples and all four above-water torpedo tubes were removed.
 In Japanese service her crew numbered 796 officers and crewmen.

 Hizen was assigned to the 1st Fleet on 1 December 1909 and was refitted in 1913.
-She was dispatched to Esquimalt, British Columbia, in October 1914 to reinforce the weak British squadron there, then diverted to Honolulu, Hawaii, before the end of the month to watch the German gunboat SMS Geier after that ship arrived on 15 October.
+After World War I broke out, she was dispatched to Esquimalt, British Columbia, in October 1914 to reinforce the weak British squadron there, then diverted to Honolulu, Hawaii, before the end of the month to watch the German gunboat SMS Geier after that ship arrived on 15 October.
 Hizen watched the port in company with the armoured cruiser Asama until Geier was interned on 8 November by the Americans.
 Afterwards she and Asama headed south in search of the German East Asia Squadron, but never located it; the ship was recalled home in February 1915.
 On 13 December 1915, Hizen was assigned to the 5th Division of the 3rd Fleet until relieved on 10 May 1917.
 The ship served in the Indian Ocean at some point during the war where she probably escorted troop convoys.

 Hizen supported the Japanese intervention in the Russian Civil War in 1918 and was often stationed in Vladivostok as a guardship.
 On 1 September 1921 she was reclassified as a 1st class coast defence ship and disarmed at Sasebo in April 1922 in accordance with the Washington Naval Treaty.
 She was stricken from the official naval roll on 20 September 1923 and sunk as a target ship in the Bungo Channel on 25 July 1924.